The political, regulatory and legal environment is creating more business challenges than ever, such as the UK's vote to leave the European Union.

 Being in the best possible position to shape policy-making demands an awareness of regulatory developments at the earliest stage, before irreversible decisions have been taken.

 We provide electronic monitoring services tailored to your needs.
 We produce a number of online alert services and weekly email political updates.
-Our weekly EU political update includes the week in review, and a snapshot of developments for the week ahead in the European Commission, Council, Parliament and the European Court of Justice.
 Regular client briefings on EU institutional developments ensure you are kept up-to-date with the very latest information and analysis.

 Through our engagement with key think tanks and the policy events that are organised and hosted by the firm we provide opportunities for more informal intelligence gathering and dialogue.